learning-zone/javascript-basics/README.md

 <br/>

 #### Q. ***What is difference between document.getElementById() and document.querySelector()?***
-**a.) document.getElementById()**: Returns an element object representing the element whose id property matches the specified string.
+1. **document.getElementById()**: Returns an element object representing the element whose id property matches the specified string.
 Since element IDs are required to be unique if specified, they're a useful way to get access to a specific element quickly.

 ```javascript
 element = document.getElementById(id);
 ```

-**b.) document.querySelector()**: Returns the first matching Element node within the node's subtree.
+1. **document.querySelector()**: Returns the first matching Element node within the node's subtree.
 If no matching node is found, null is returned.

 ```javascript
 element = document.querySelector(selectors);
 ```

-**c.) document.querySelectorAll()**: Returns a NodeList containing all matching Element nodes within the node's subtree, or an empty NodeList if no matches are found.
+1. **document.querySelectorAll()**: Returns a NodeList containing all matching Element nodes within the node's subtree, or an empty NodeList if no matches are found.

 ```javascript
 element = document.querySelectorAll(selectors);